csxmli2016/MARCONetPlusPlus/README.md

 ## ‼️ Failure Case
-Despite its high-fidelity performance, MARCONet++ still struggles in some real-world scenarios as it highly relies on:
+MARCONet++ still struggles in some real-world scenarios due to its heavy reliance on:

 - Real world character **Recognition** on complex degraded text images
 - Real world character **Detection** on complex degraded text images